-Charles McGee, a “Red Tail” pilot with a celebrated career in the Air Force and beyond, has been an inspiration to thousands, speaking to people of all ages about his experience as a Tuskegee Airman and sharing life lessons that can impact people of all walks of life.
+The Late Brigadier General Charles McGee was a “Red Tail” pilot with a celebrated career in the Air Force and beyond, he was an inspiration to thousands, speaking to people of all ages about his experience as a Tuskegee Airman and sharing life lessons that can impact people of all walks of life.
 The Brig.
-Gen. Charles McGee and Don Hinz Theater at the Henry B. Tippie National Aviation Education Center is named in honor of Brigadier General Charles McGee, a member of the famed Tuskegee Airmen, and Donald E. Hinz, a Commemorative Air Force (CAF) member singularly devoted to telling the story of America’s first black military aviation unit.
+Gen. Charles McGee and Don Hinz Theater at the Henry B. Tippie National Aviation Education Center is named in honor of Brigadier General Charles McGee, who was a member of the famed Tuskegee Airmen, and Donald E. Hinz, a Commemorative Air Force (CAF) member singularly devoted to telling the story of America’s first black military aviation unit.

 On the afternoon of his 22nd birthday, Dec.
 7, 1941, McGee heard the news about Pearl Harbor that shocked the entire world and plunged the U.S. into World War II against Japan and Germany.
 Although he had received his draft card in 1940, he now knew that his call to service would be imminent.

 While in college at the University of Illinois, he learned there was going to be an opportunity for blacks to become military pilots, so he took the test and passed.
 Later, McGee received his orders, and was sworn into the enlisted reserves to prepare to become an Army Air Corps aviation cadet.
 He arrived at Tuskegee Army Airfield on Nov.
 24, 1942.
 McGee and his newlywed wife, Francis, both from the North, had to abruptly forge a new life in the deeply segregated South.
 The transition was stark.